MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/creating-r-visuals.md

 ---
-title: " Tutorial: Creating an R-powered Power BI visual"
+title: "Tutorial: Creating an R-powered Power BI visual"
 description: This tutorial describes how to create an R-based visual for Power BI.
 author: KesemSharabi
 ms.author: kesharab